AxonInteractive/angularjs-utilities/README.md

 #### $navigationListener

-Detect and wanr the user before navigation events that could result in them losing data or losing their work.
+Detect navigation events and warn the user before they can lose their data or their work.

 ### Modals